 WQKL FM 107.1 Ann Arbor

-Slogan/Positioner: Ann Arbor's 107 One - Quality Music, True Variety
+Slogan/Positioner: Ann Arbor's 107 One - Quality Music From Then And Now

 Format: Adult Album Alternative